DashineePARMANUM/statistics-projects-summer-2025/Excel_Data_Cleaning_and_Analysis/Excel_docs/Excel_Report.md

 - Line chart of total *Sell* across *Age* groups (Chart 3.1 - sheet *chart*, derived from Table 3.1)

 Dashboard:
-- All pivot tables and charts from sheets *pivot table* and *charts* were copied to sheet *dashboard*
+- All pivot tables and charts from sheets *pivot table* and *charts* were copied to sheet *dashboard*.
 - Slicers:
   - Age slicer added to Table 1.2
   - Connected Beds slicer added to Table 2.2 and 3.2

 ---
 ## 4. Key Insights
-- Six-bedroom homes tend to command the highest average *Sell* as seen in Table 1.2 in sheet *dashboard*
+- Six-bedroom homes tend to command the highest average *Sell* as seen in Table 1.2 in sheet *dashboard*.
-- A positive correlation exists between *Living* and *Sell*, confirming intuitive real estate market trends as seen in Chart 3.2 in sheet *dashboard*
+- A positive correlation exists between *Living* and *Sell*, confirming intuitive real estate market trends as seen in Chart 3.2 in sheet *dashboard*.

 ---
 ## 5. Reflection and Learning Outcomes